An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning

-\textbf{Single-Agent RL as a Dynamical System.} Consider a discrete-time dynamical system for a singular agent.
-We assume for now that everything is deterministic and highlight later the sources of potential stochasticity.
+\textbf{Single-Agent RL as a Dynamical System.} Consider a discrete time dynamical system for a singular agent.
+We initially assume a fully deterministic framework, and subsequently identify and discuss the sources of stochasticity:

-where $a_t$ is the agent action, $s_t$ is the state at time step $t$, and $f(\cdot, \cdot)$ is our transition function that is deterministic at time $t$.
-This defines the environmental dynamical system where agent actions have an effect on the transition dynamics.
-Similarly to Beer \citep{beer1995dynamical} we model a coupled dynamical system of the learning RL based agent and the environmental dynamical system:
+where $a_t$ is the agent action, $s_t$ the state at time step $t$, and $f(\cdot, \cdot)$ our deterministic transition function that is affected by agent actions.
+Similarly to \citet{beer1995dynamical} we model a coupled dynamical system of the learning RL based agent and the environmental dynamical system:

-where $h$ is a learning update step, which relates to a certain number of time steps $t$. $\bm \theta_h$ (a scalar or vector) is the state of the agent at update $h$, perhaps the model parameters or similar, and an update depends on the trajectory of states and actions gained in that update window.
-Actions are generated from a policy $\pi$ using the environment state $s_t$ and the agent state $\theta_h$: $a_t=\pi(x_t; \theta_h)$ \textit{We want to understand the stability of the function $g$, which can be done by analysing what kind of attractor it settles upon.} This definition represents the simplest form, but it can be extended to incorporate practical implementations such as replay buffers, target networks, or off-policy learning, where the samples used in the updates may originate from different behavioural policies.
+where $h$ is a learning update step, relating to a certain number of time steps $t$. $\bm \theta_h$ (a scalar or vector) is the agent state at update $h$, perhaps the model parameters, and an update depends on the trajectory of states and actions gained in that update window.
+Actions are generated from a policy $\pi$ using the environment state $s_t$ and the agent state $a_t=\pi(x_t; \theta_h)$ \textit{We can understand the stability of the function $g$ by analysing what kind of attractor it settles upon.} This is the simplest definition form, but can be extended to incorporate practical implementations such as replay buffers, target networks, or off policy learning, where the samples for updates may originate from different behavioural policies.